 Who can apply:

-Students, faculty, researchers, and avocational archaeologists conducting anthropological research pertaining directly to present-day Kansas or Nebraska.
-Research may include archaeological, ethnographic, or biological topics pertaining to Indigenous peoples of the Central Plains.
+Students, faculty, researchers, and avocational archaeologists conducting anthropological research (including ethnographic or biological topics) pertaining directly to the region that is present day Kansas or Nebraska.

 The applicant must be a member of the Plains Anthropological Society at the time of application.